Bridges in the Russo-Ukrainian war: Chonhar bridges

 The Chonhar road bridge carries the Highway M18/E105 over the Chonhar Strait, connecting Crimea with the eastern Kherson area.
 Seized by Russia in 2014, it formed the de facto border until 2022.
 In June 2023 a Ukrainian missile hit the bridge, punching a hole through the surface, badly damaging it.
 Russia's response was to direct traffic through Armiansk and Perekop and to build a pontoon bridge within 24 hours.
 It was struck a second time in early August 2023.

 The Chonhar railway bridge at Syvash village, a few kilometres west of the road bridge, is the major rail connection from Crimea to the rest of Russian-occupied southern Ukraine.
 On 30 July 2023, the approach was struck, with both tracks damaged, by a Storm Shadow cruise missile fired by Ukraine.

 Rail bridges

-A number of rail bridges have been damaged by sabotage, including a rail bridge on 3 July 2022 between Melitopol and Tokmac with a further rail bridge destroyed south west of Melitopol on 3 August 2022 and a third near Starobohdanivka north of Melitopol was damaged in November 2022 by Ukrainian defense forces.
+A number of rail bridges have been damaged by sabotage, including a rail bridge on 3 July 2022 between Melitopol and Tokmak with a further rail bridge destroyed south west of Melitopol on 3 August 2022 and a third near Starobohdanivka north of Melitopol was damaged in November 2022 by Ukrainian defense forces.

 In addition to delaying logistics or forcing them onto a route that is vulnerable, troops need to be deployed to defend all rail bridges.